pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/google-cloud-build.md

 ---
-title: Google Cloud Build
+title: Integrating Google Cloud Build | CI/CD
-meta_desc: This page gives an overview of how to integration Google Cloud Build with a Pulumi program.
+meta_desc: This page gives an overview of how to integrate Google Cloud Build with a Pulumi program.
 menu:
     userguides:
         parent: cont_delivery